 It will also ask if you want to erase the Flash before copying the file via TFTP.
 In an IOS upgrade, you typically want to do this before copying over the new IOS.
-Listing B shows an example of this process.
+See an example of this process below.

 Reload the router